 The William Morris Agency has undergone a major management restructuring.
 Three of its top executives -- including Richard Rosenberg, executive VP/worldwide head of personal appearances for the music

-Rosenberg, who has also been a member of the WMA board of directors, is leaving "due to philosophical differences regarding the focus and direction of the company," according to a WMA statement.
-Rosenberg and the other departing WMA executives -- worldwide head of television Sam Haskell and COO Steve Kram -- have also sold their ownership shares back to WMA.
+Rosenberg, who was a member of the WMA board of directors, left "due to philosophical differences regarding the focus and direction of the company," according to a WMA statement.
+Rosenberg and the other departing WMA executives -- worldwide head of television Sam Haskell and COO Steve Kram -- also sold their ownership shares back to WMA.

 Rosenberg had been with WMA since 1992, when he joined through the acquisition of Triad, the agency he co-founded.
 While at WMA, Rosenberg supervised the Nashville office and expansion into Miami.
 Rosenberg oversaw WMA's music department along with worldwide head of music Peter Grosslight, who will assume all of Rosenberg's responsibilities.